 To the consumer of a board or property, implicit and explicit permissions look the same — you can view any object that you have either implicit or explicit permission to view.
 But when you inspect an object in the Interana UI, you see only the users and roles with explicit permissions to view the object.
 The UI does not tell you who has implicit permissions on an object.

-For security reasons, when you share a query using the URL (in contrast to the Share button that you can use for an object), the user does not automatically get permissions to the query.
+For security reasons, when you share a query from Explore or an app using the URL (in contrast to the Share button that you can use for an property or board), the user does not automatically get permissions to the query.
 The user must have access to the underlying dataset or table.

 For example, you can share a query with User B by running a query, copying the URL, and sending User B the URL through an external messaging service.
 For User B to view the results of the query, she needs to have access to all the data in the query.